 These days, so many people are looking for ways to save more money and live frugally.
 Dollar stores are increasingly becoming a staple as people look to stretch their pennies further.

 So, what are the best ways to put frugal living into practice?
 That’s what we’ll cover here.
-I hope you enjoy it and let me know what your favorite ways to save money are!
+With these frugal tips, you can save money and reach your financial goals!

 What is Frugal Living and Why is it Important?

 In the internet age, pretty much everything gets criticized in some form or another.
 I feel like you could save a puppy’s life and, nowadays, someone would still find something wrong with it.